rscherrer/propositions/README.md

 * Showing that a model with some properties produces a certain pattern is not the same as showing that the properties cause the pattern.
 * Some things are just not worth modeling.
 G. S. van Doorn
 * Making a model is not about testing facts, it is about testing our own intuition
+* Complex systems are doomed to be using simple math.
+Simple systems, in contrast, have the luxury of being able to use complicated math.